marimo-team/marimo/docs/api/inputs/chat.md

         return
 ```

-The chat UI element provides an interactive chatbot interface for conversations.
-It can be customized with different models, including built-in AI models or custom functions.
+The chat UI element provides an interactive chatbot interface for
+conversations.
+It can be customized with different models, including built-in
+AI models from popular providers or custom functions.

 ```{eval-rst}
 .. autoclass:: marimo.ui.chat